Probe of Generic Quantum Contextuality and Nonlocal Resources for Qubits

 \textit{Preliminaries.}---Preparation contextuality \cite{rw05pra,sr07pra} establishes the impossibility of a noncontextual ontological model with preparation equivalence classes in an operational theory.
 In this case, the classical ontological model reproduces the predictions of operational quantum theory if and only if \cite{rw05pra,lc22prl} $\mathbb{P}(y|M,P)=\sum_{\lambda\in \Gamma} \xi(y|M,\lambda)\mu(\lambda|P)$, in which the probability on the left hand specifies an outcome $y$ that results from a measurement $M$ given a preparation procedure $P$ and $\lambda$ on the right hand is an ontic state in the state space $\Gamma$ with $\mu(\lambda|P)$ being a probability distribution over the ontic states for the preparation procedure and $\xi(y|M,\lambda)$ being a conditional probability distribution of the outcome $y$ resulted from the measurement $M$ on this ontic state.
 The operational equivalence of two preparation procedures is defined as $P\simeq P'\Leftrightarrow \mathbb{P}(y|M,P)=\mathbb{P}(y|M,P')$ \cite{rw05pra} for all measurements $M$ and outcomes $y$.
 Then the preparation noncontextuality in quantum theory requires that two equivalent preparations, which are related to the same density operator, must have the same distribution over the ontic state space

 When the condition in Eq. \eqref{01} is violated, the quantum state preparations $P$ and $P'$ exhibit the nonclassicality which is referred to as preparation contextuality.

 Entanglement is a kind of nonlocal resource in composite quantum systems, and the entangled state can not be written as convex sum of the tensor product of subsystem states \cite{kv89pra,rh09rmp}.
 In bipartite systems, Bell state $\ket{\Psi}_{AB}=(\ket{00}+\ket{11})/\sqrt{2}$ is a typical entangled state \cite{b92prl}, and the negative conditional von Neumann entropy $S(A|B)=S(AB)-S(B)$ is an effective signature for entanglement detection in which $S(\rho)=-\tr[\rho\mbox{log}\rho]$ \cite{di05prsa}.
-Bell nonlocality is a stronger nonclassical correlation \cite{js64p}, and, in two-qubit systems, the nonlocality in quantum theory can be probed by the Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{jf69prl}
+Bell nonlocality is a stronger nonclassical correlation \cite{js64p}, and the nonlocality in two-qubit systems can be probed by violation of the CHSH inequality \cite{jf69prl}

 where $A_i$ and $B_i$ with $i=0,1$ are local measurement operators, and the correlation function $\langle B\rangle>2$ indicates the existence of Bell nonlocality.

 The EUR in quantum information theory has the form \cite{hm88prl}